Waterloo Battlefield – Belgium

 Exploring Waterloo Battlefield

-Hougoumont Farm is another significant site within Waterloo Battlefield.
-This fortified farm played a crucial role in the battle, withstanding multiple attacks from Napoleon’s troops.
-Explore the restored buildings and learn about the heroic defense that took place here.
+Hougoumont Farm played a crucial role in the battle.
+It was a fortified position that withstood repeated attacks from Napoleon’s forces.
+Today, visitors can explore the restored buildings and learn about the fierce defense that took place here.

 Best Time to Visit